configcat/docs/website/docs/advanced/team-management/team-management-basics.md

 ---
-id: team-collaboration
+id: team-management-basics
-title: Team and Collaboration
+title: Team Management Basics
 ---

 *Team members* are your friends, colleagues, and clients who work on the same *Product*.
 You can invite as many of them to your *Product* as many you want.